remvos/remvos.github.io/_posts/2016-09-11-github-pages-with-docker.md

 > Jekyll and a bunch of nice stuff to make your life easier when working
 > with Jekyll...

-Let's put it to work and create a place for our GitHub Pages:
+Let's put it to work and create a place for your GitHub Pages:

 ```bash
 mkdir -p ~/ws/pages